abhishek944/ai-flows/commands/plan.md

 User: "Plan a user authentication feature"

 Assistant:
-1. Creates ai-flows/user-authentication/ directory
+1. Creates ai-flows/user-authentication/ directory (WRITE to ai-flows/)
-2. Analyzes codebase for authentication patterns, user models, etc.
+2. Analyzes codebase for authentication patterns, user models, etc. (READ from bloom-backend/, bloom-ui/)
-3. Generates comprehensive questions in plan-questions.md
+3. Generates comprehensive questions in ai-flows/user-authentication/plan-questions.md (WRITE to ai-flows/)
 4. Presents questions to user

 User: Fills in "User Reply" sections in plan-questions.md

 Assistant:
-1. Reads user-provided answers from "User Reply" sections in plan-questions.md
+1. Reads user-provided answers from "User Reply" sections in ai-flows/user-authentication/plan-questions.md (READ from ai-flows/)
-2. Creates detailed plan.md with all implementation steps (in phases if large) based on user answers
+2. Creates detailed ai-flows/user-authentication/plan.md with all implementation steps (in phases if large) based on user answers (WRITE to ai-flows/)
-3. Extracts todos from plan and creates todo.md
+3. Extracts todos from plan and creates ai-flows/user-authentication/todo.md (WRITE to ai-flows/)
 4. Presents plan and todos

 User: Reviews plan and adds comments to review-plan.md

 Assistant:
-1. Reads review-plan.md
+1. Reads ai-flows/user-authentication/review-plan.md (READ from ai-flows/)
-2. Updates plan.md based on feedback
+2. Updates ai-flows/user-authentication/plan.md based on feedback (WRITE to ai-flows/)
 3. Presents refined plan
 ```

 ---

 **Remember**: This is a planning phase.
+- **READ-ONLY FOR CODEBASE**: No files in `bloom-backend/`, `bloom-ui/`, or `bloom-admin/` should be modified or created
+- **WRITE-ONLY FOR PLANNING**: Only write and update planning artifacts in `ai-flows/<feature_name>/` folder
-No code should be written.
-No files should be modified.
-Only reading and planning documentation creation is allowed.
+- **NO CODE IMPLEMENTATION**: No code should be written in bloom-* folders during planning phase
+- **ONLY PLANNING DOCUMENTATION**: Only create and update planning documentation (plan.md, plan-questions.md, review-plan.md, todo.md) in ai-flows/ folder